 The trip to Riga was way too quick.
 I didn’t see enough, and even with all of my Riga photos, I was hardly able to scratch the surface of what the city has to offer.

 Have you been to Riga?
 Help our readers plan their next trip and drop us your best tips down below in the comments.

 Good to Know

-- Riga is an easy weekend trip away from Berlin.
-You can book a cheap fare there through Ryanair, and the flight is just over an hour
+1) Riga is an easy weekend trip away from Berlin.
+You can book a cheap fare there through Ryanair, with the flight being just over an hour

-- When you arrive at the airport, you can opt to go into the city by bus, airport shuttle, or taxi.
-I prefer the airport shuttle, as it’s only about €5 and will take you directly to your hotel or Airbnb apartment (click on the link to get a $27 CAD credit toward your stay).
+2) When you arrive at the airport, you can opt to go into the city by bus, airport shuttle, or taxi.
+I prefer the airport shuttle, as it’s only about €5 and will take you directly to your hotel.